yadavanuj/buddy/README.md

 -   Then it creates a `call graph` for the code using `Networkx`.
 -   It then uses `Gemini` as `LLM`.
 -   It has an **intelligent** mode where it uses `LangChain` and `Chroma` to save the `Google AI Embeddings` locally to filter `call graph` for the user query before sending it to `Gemini`.
+-   It uses `NLTK` for generating synonyms for function names.

 ## Why LangChain and Chroma?